mermaidpurse/wrapsher/docs/wrapsher.md

 required by POSIX to be built-in), are only available in optional modules.

-Note that `io` is one of these optional modules, because it requires commands like `echo` and `printf`.
+Note that `io` is one of these optional modules, because it requires commands like `echo` and `printf`, which are not guaranteed by POSIX to be built-in.
 Wrapsher calls these commands `external` because they aren't required to be built-in; in reality, most POSIX-compliant shells do build these in, so requiring them doesn't actually activate the `external` feature.

 ## Status

-Wrapsher is pre-alpha software.
+Wrapsher is pre-alpha software, and not feature-complete.

 ## Getting Started -- The Basics

 The Wrapsher build tool, `wrapsher`, is written in Ruby.
-The result is portable pure `sh`, though, and neither `wrapsher` nor Ruby are required to run any compiled Wrapsher program.
+The resulting compiled program is portable pure `sh`, though, and neither `wrapsher` nor Ruby are required to run any compiled Wrapsher program--it's standalone, and requires no dependencies (except for external commands, which it will exit cleanly if not present).

 Wrapsher source code files conventionally have a `.wsh` file extension.